EducationalTestingService/rsmtool/doc/contributing.rst

 Code style
 ----------
-The RSMTool codebase follows certain best practices when it comes to the code style and we expect any contributed code to do the same.
-These best practices are:
+The RSMTool codebase enforces a certain code style via pre-commit checks and this style is automatically applied to any new contributions.
+This code style consists of:

 #.
+All Python code is formatted via the `black <https://black.readthedocs.io/en/stable/>`_ pre-commit check.

+#.
+The f-string specification is used for all format strings in the Python code as enforced by the `flynt <https://pypi.org/project/flynt/>`_ pre-commit check.

+#.
+Any `PEP 8 <https://peps.python.org/pep-0008/>`_ code style violations are checked using the `flake8 <https://flake8.pycqa.org/en/latest/>`_ pre-commit check.

-The imports at the top of any Python files should be grouped and sorted as follows: STDLIB, THIRDPARTY, FIRSTPARTY, LOCALFOLDER.
+#.
+The imports at the top of any Python files are grouped and sorted as follows: STDLIB, THIRDPARTY, FIRSTPARTY, LOCALFOLDER.
 As an example, consider the imports at the top of ``reporter.py`` which look like this:

     .. code-block:: python